Colimits of internal categories: A characterisation of when has -colimits

 We therefore have the following characterisation of when $\CatE$ has $2$-colimits.

 \begin{thm} Let $\E$ be a category with pullbacks.
-Then $\E$ is extensive, has pullback stable coequalisers, and the forgetful functor $\mathcal{U}: \CatE_1 \to \mathbf{Gph}(\E)$ has a left adjoint if and only if the $2$-category $\CatE$ is extensive, has $2$-colimits, pullbacks and coequalisers of parallel pairs of functors that agree on objects are stable under pullback along discrete Conduch\'{e} fibrations. \end{thm}
+Then $\E$ is extensive, has pullback-stable coequalisers, and the forgetful functor $\mathcal{U}: \CatE_1 \to \mathbf{Gph}(\E)$ has a left adjoint if and only if the $2$-category $\CatE$ is extensive, has $2$-colimits, pullbacks and coequalisers of parallel pairs of functors that agree on objects are stable under pullback along discrete Conduch\'{e} fibrations. \end{thm}

 \begin{proof} Extensivity of $\E$ being equivalent to extensivity of $\CatE$ is given by \cite[Lemma 5.2]{hughes2024elementarytheory2categorysmall} and $\E$ has pullbacks if and only if $\CatE$ has pullbacks.
-If $\E$ is a category with pullbacks and pullback stable coequalisers in which $\mathcal{U}: \CatE_1 \to \mathbf{Gph}(\E)$ has left adjoint, then Theorem~\ref{thm: CatE has coequalisers} and Proposition~\ref{lem: pullback stable coequalisers that agree on objects} shows that $\CatE$ has finite $2$-colimits and that coequalisers of parallel pairs of functors that agree on objects are stable under pullback along discrete Conduch\'{e} fibrations.
+If $\E$ is a category with pullbacks and pullback-stable coequalisers in which $\mathcal{U}: \CatE_1 \to \mathbf{Gph}(\E)$ has a left adjoint, then Theorem~\ref{thm: CatE has coequalisers} and Proposition~\ref{lem: pullback stable coequalisers that agree on objects} shows that $\CatE$ has finite $2$-colimits and that coequalisers of parallel pairs of functors that agree on objects are stable under pullback along discrete Conduch\'{e} fibrations.
 Conversely, suppose that $\CatE$ is extensive, has $2$-colimits, pullbacks and coequalisers of parallel pairs of functors that agree on objects are stable under pullback along discrete Conduch\'{e} fibrations.
-Then Proposition~\ref{lem: pullback stable codescent coequalisers implies pullback stable coequalisers in E} shows that $\E$ has pullback stable coequalisers and Lemma~\ref{rem: free graphs are colims} shows that $\mathcal{U}: \CatE_1 \to \mathbf{Gph}(\E)$ has left adjoint. \end{proof}
+Then Proposition~\ref{lem: pullback stable codescent coequalisers implies pullback stable coequalisers in E} shows that $\E$ has pullback-stable coequalisers and Lemma~\ref{rem: free graphs are colims} shows that $\mathcal{U}: \CatE_1 \to \mathbf{Gph}(\E)$ has a left adjoint. \end{proof}

 \begin{cor} There exist Conduch\'{e} fibrations between double categories that are not exponentiable. \end{cor}